the City

 Impact

-Re:Permissioning the City will develop and implement protocols that change how institutions and communities interact with urban spaces.
-By shifting from a centralized governance model to a community-led approach, it will foster habits that prioritize collective stewardship and active participation in urban governance.
+Permissioning the City will develop and implement protocols that change how institutions and communities interact with urban spaces.
+By shifting from a centralised governance model to a community-led approach, it will foster habits that prioritise collective stewardship and active participation in urban governance.

-The concept promotes democratic digitalization by leveraging digital tools to enable community-driven governance.
+The concept promotes democratic digitalisation by leveraging digital tools to enable community-driven governance.
 This will ensure that decisions about urban space usage are made democratically, reflecting the diverse needs and interests of the community.
 Through digital tools, citizens will have the opportunity to participate in and influence decision-making processes directly.

 DESIGN BRIEF